goodhertz/pbtranslations/README.md

 #### Note on aesthetics

-If you think to yourself when you open the viewer `dang this is ugly`, don't fret!
-That's intentional — the viewer is meant to display translated strings in their correct location in the interface, not to closely mimic how the eventual plugin will actually look in terms of typography, i.e. font choice.
+If you think to yourself when you open the viewer `dang this is ugly`, your assessment is correct.
+The viewer is meant to display translated strings in their correct location in the interface, not to closely mimic how the eventual plugin will actually look in terms of typography, i.e. font choice.
 (We can't distribute the actual fonts we use in the plugins, so the Noto open-source family is the next best thing.)